How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • insect bites;

-• stress and irritability.
+• stress and increased excitability.

 Forms and types of rashes

-An allergy rash in adults has different manifestations:
+Allergy rash in adults has different manifestations:

 Effective methods and general rules of treatment